Gaston Glock, the Austrian developer of the Glock handgun, dies at 94

 Glock, a reclusive engineer, founded the company in 1963 in Deutsch-Wagram, near Vienna.
 It has since expanded around the world, including a U.S. subsidiary founded in 1985.

-Glock handguns are used by police and some countries’ military forces, as well as private users.
+Glock handguns are used by police and some countries’ military forces, as well as private customers.
 The weapon was significantly lighter, cheaper and more reliable than the models available when it was created.

 Glock said on its website that its founder “not only revolutionized the world of small arms in the 1980s, but also succeeded in establishing the Glock brand as the global leader in the handgun industry.”